NASA-IMPACT/hls-sentinel2-downloader-serverless/README.md

 An example that you can modify and rename to `.env` is provided: `example.env`

+## Using `IDENTIFIER` in production

+`IDENTIFIER` has a special case where the value is `PROD` - If you set identifier to `PROD` then several things will be set on deployment:

+* Resources such as `LogGroup`s and the `RDS` cluster will `RETAIN` rather than `DESTROY` when the Stack is destroyed
+* The `link_fetcher_step_function` will have a `aws_events.Rule` attached to invoke every day at midday (Non `PROD` deployments require a manual invocation)
+* The `downloader` will use IntHub2 credentials so as to make use of the dedicated connections ESA provide (This is only for downloading files, all other actions still use SciHub)

 ## Repository TL;DR:

 This project has 5 main directories in which you'll find the majority of code needed for `hls-sentinel2-downloader-serverless`: